meistudioli/msc-collages/README.md

 # msc-collages
 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/msc-collages)

 People love collages.
 With collages we could combined several images together and make them more vivid and interesting.
-Developers could apply &lt;msc-collages /> instend of annoying HTML code &amp; CSS setting.
+Developers could apply &lt;msc-collages /> instead of annoying HTML code &amp; CSS setting.
 All we need to do is just make a few setting and everything will be all set.

 ## Basic Usage